Coolboyrajat/My-Telegram-Bot/README.md

 - Seed torrents to specific ratio and time
 - Edit Global Options while bot running from bot settings
 ### Aria2c
-- Select files from Torrent before and while downloading
-- Seed torrents to specific ratio and time
 - Netrc support
 - Direct link authentication for specific link while using the bot (it will work even if only username or password)
 - Improve aria.sh
 - Fix all download listener functions and status
-- Edit Global Options while bot running from bot settings
 ### Leech
 - Leech support
 - Splitting